idekerlab/cellmaps_imagedownloader/docs/inputs.rst

 Below is the list and description of each input accepted by the tool.

 - ``samples.csv``:
     CSV file with list of IF images to download.
-The file follow a specific format with columns such as filename, if_plate_id, position, sample, locations, antibody, ensembl_ids, and gene_names.
+The file must contain the columns listed below.
+The ``z`` column was introduced in version 0.3.0 to keep track of the z-stack identifier when copying data from CM4AI crates.
+    If the column is omitted it will default to ``z01_``.
+A ``linkprefix`` column is optional and only needed when providing pre-downloaded CM4AI assets that should be copied instead of fetched from HPA.

     Definition of columns: